Internal–external distinction

-The internal–external distinction is a distinction used in philosophy to divide an ontology into two parts: an internal part concerning observation related to philosophy, and an external part concerning question related to philosophy.
+The internal–external distinction is a distinction used in philosophy to divide an ontology into two parts: trivial internal questions and meaningless external questions.

 Linguistic framework

 Rudolf Carnap introduced the idea of a 'linguistic framework' or a 'form of language' that uses a precise specification of the definitions of and the relations between ontological entities.
 The discussion of a proposition within a framework can take on a logical or an empirical (that is, factual) aspect.
 The logical aspect concerns whether the proposition respects the definitions and rules set up in the framework.
 The empirical aspect concerns the application of the framework in some or another practical situation.

 “If someone wishes to speak in his language about a new kind of entities, he has to introduce a system of new ways of speaking, subject to new rules; we shall call this procedure the construction of a linguistic framework for the new entities in question.”